pyca/service-identity/docs/installation.rst

 Python 2.7, 3.4 and later, as well as PyPy are supported.

-Additionally, the following PyPI modules are required:
+Additionally, the following PyPI packages are required:

 - attrs_
 - pyOpenSSL_ ``>= 0.14`` (``0.12`` and ``0.13`` may work but are not part of CI anymore)